2,100 (Seats 274)

 Hartsdown Road is quite a small ground, with only one permanent structure at one end.
 This is partly due to the fact that over ten years ago, some of the ground (including the Main Stand and terracing) was demolished in preparation for the building of new structures.
 However the new stands failed to materialise (although the Club still have ambitions that at some point that they will, resulting in a modern 5,000 capacity stadium) and so in the meantime we are left with of a bit of 'make-shift' basic ground.

 At the Hartsdown Road End is the only structure remaining from the old ground.
 This is quite unusual looking, as although it has a few steps of open terrace at the front, behind it has an enclosed small covered terrace, which is sandwiched between the Clubhouse bar and other club buildings, including the Club Shop.
 There are some supporting pillars running across the front of this small terrace, which could impede your view, but at least it does offer some cover.
 One one side of the ground are a couple of temporary stands.
 They are situated either side of the half way and are all seated and covered.
 However, they are quite small being only four rows high.
 The opposite side is dominated by four portacabin type structures that are located in the middle with some flat standing areas on either side.
 These contain the team dressing rooms and the team dugouts are located out front.
-The remaining Tivoli Park End (known locally as the 'Coffin End') has a small temporary seated stand that has around 250 seats.
-It is comprised of six rows, runs for a around a third of the width of the pitch and is situated right behind the goal.
-To either side of this small temporary structure are flat standing areas to either side of the seated stand, but there is no cover.
+The remaining Tivoli Park End (known locally as the 'Coffin End'), has a very small covered terrace that is located directly behind the goal.
+To either side of this small temporary structure are flat standing areas that are uncovered.
 The stadium is completed by a set of four modern floodlights.